 Active in Phoenix, Ariz.

-Collection Summary: An interview of Thomas Wardell conducted 1965 Mar.
-30, by Sylvia Loomis, for the Archives of American Art, in Phoenix, Ariz.
+Collection Summary: An interview of Thomas Wardell conducted 1965 March 30, by Sylvia Loomis, for the Archives of American Art, in Phoenix, Arizona.

-Biographical/Historical Note: Thomas Wardell was an art administrator in Phoenix, Ariz.
+Biographical/Historical Note: Thomas Wardell was an art administrator in Phoenix, Arizona.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.